 top of page

-The MVRT is snow sport friendly!
+The MVRT and LVRT are snow sport friendly!

-Snowmobile riders on the MVRT can link to a 5,000-mile state-wide snowmobile network developed and maintained by the local clubs of the Vermont Association of Snow Travelers (VAST).
+Snowmobile riders on the MVRT and LVRT can link to a 5,000-mile state-wide snowmobile network developed and maintained by the local clubs of the Vermont Association of Snow Travelers (VAST).
 VAST’s system links to trails in Canada, New Hampshire, New York, and Massachusetts.
 Visit VAST to learn more about the extensive network of trails.

 To snowmobile in Vermont, riders must purchase a trail pass for their legally registered snowmobile through a local club.
 More information about how to purchase a trail pass can be found here.
 Make sure to check the trail conditions before you ride!
 Information about trail conditions and closures throughout the entire VAST system can be found here.